Couples Therapy

 Are you and your partner arguing or fighting all the time?

-Is your communication with each other riddles with criticism, defensiveness or personal attacks?
+Is your communication with each other riddled with criticism, defensiveness or personal attacks?

 Have you drifted apart and are not sure how to get back to the close connection and intimacy you once shared?